sunnyku/ceph-ci/doc/radosgw/vault.rst

   aws --endpoint=http://radosgw:8000 s3 cp plaintext.txt s3://mybucket/encrypted.txt --sse=aws:kms --sse-kms-key-id myproject/mybucketkey

 The Object Gateway will fetch the key from Vault, encrypt the object and store it in the bucket.
-Any request to downlod the object will require the correct key ID for the Gateway to successfully decrypt it.
+Any request to downlod the object will make the Gateway automatically retrieve the correspondent key from Vault and decrypt the object.

 Note that the secret will be fetched from Vault using a URL constructed by concatenating the base address (``rgw crypt vault addr``), the (optional)